maxtwis/bangkok-health-dashboard/REPORT_SDHE_ANALYSIS_SECTION.md

 **The Welfare Cascade:** The survey data reveals a clear pattern linking contracts to welfare access.
 Among employed elderly, only 8.8% have occupation-based welfare; among informal workers, only 10.6% do - compared to 81.9% of the general employed population (gaps of 73.1 pp and 71.3 pp respectively).
 Among those without contracts in our sample, welfare coverage drops to near zero, suggesting that formal employment serves as the primary gateway to workplace benefits in Bangkok's economy.

 **Income Disparities:** Employed elderly earn an average of 14,770 THB monthly compared to 30,543 THB for the general population - a difference of 15,773 THB or 52% less.
 Disabled individuals earn 20,252 THB (10,291 THB or 34% less).
-These income gaps are statistically associated with both education and employment formality in our data: elderly with only primary education earn 2,797 THB compared to 9,728 THB for those with higher education (6,931 THB gap, p < 0.0001), and among employed elderly, those with formal contracts earn 14,654 THB versus 3,553 THB without contracts (11,101 THB gap, p < 0.0001).
-The data pattern suggests education → contract access → income as a potential pathway, though our cross-sectional design cannot establish whether education causes better employment outcomes, or whether other factors (family background, discrimination, opportunity access) drive both educational and employment disparities.
+These income gaps are statistically associated with employment formality in our data: among employed elderly, those with formal contracts earn 20,581 THB versus 14,273 THB without contracts (6,308 THB gap, 44% more with contract, p < 0.0001).
+Educational attainment shows modest income associations: elderly with only primary education earn an average of 13,563 THB compared to 14,885 THB for those with higher education (1,322 THB gap, 10% difference), though this gap is substantially smaller than the contract-income relationship.
+The data pattern suggests that employment formality (contract status) has a stronger association with income than educational attainment among elderly workers, though our cross-sectional design cannot establish whether contracts cause higher income, or whether other factors (occupation type, employer characteristics, negotiation capacity) drive both contract access and income levels.

 **Employment Exclusion:** Only 39.9% of disabled respondents report being employed, compared to 92.6% of the general population (52.7 pp gap).
 Elderly show 52.2% employment (40.4 pp gap).
 While the survey cannot identify the barriers preventing employment - whether physical accessibility, employer hiring practices, health limitations, or caregiving responsibilities - the magnitude of these gaps indicates substantial obstacles to labor force participation for these groups.